mollybair/Code-Sample---Data-Manipulation/README.md

 is to try to predict a state's COVID-19 cases per capita (either new or total) using data on the state's reopening plan.

+A scatter plot of reopening score on the x-axis and total cases per capita on the y-axis shows a possibly linear correlation.
+So, I inputted these variables in a linear regression model, and used the mean squared error and the R-squared value to evaluate the model's performance.
+I decided against adding state fixed effects to the model because doing so increased the mean squared error.

 COVID-19 case data retrieved from: https://covidtracking.com/data/
 COVID-19 reopening data retrieved from: https://www.multistate.us/issues/covid-19-state-reopening-guide
 Population data retrieved from: https://worldpopulationreview.com/states